vinodkumar3/azure-pipelines-image-generation/images/macos/macos-10.13-Readme.md

 The following software is installed on machines in the Azure Pipelines **macOS-10.13** VM image ('Hosted macOS High Sierra' pool).

-## Image Changes

-The following Java versions are available on the VM image: 7, 8, 11, 12, 13.
-	Java 9 and 10 were deprecated.

-Previously, Microsoft hosted Mac machines had JDKs pre-installed that were overloaded by complex licensing, end-user restrictions, and lack of long-term support.
-In this image change, we replaced the JDKs with tested, certified, LTS builds of OpenJDK from Azul Systems.
-Java developers can now build and run production Java applications using Azul Systems Zulu Enterprise builds of OpenJDK without incurring additional support costs.
-This new offering is designed to make Microsoft hosted Java builds and deployments worry-free by incorporating quarterly security updates and bug fixes as well as critical out-of-band updates and patches as needed.

 #### Xcode 10.1 set by default

 ## Operating System